 their wives or mothers suffering from the same side-effect.
 All of them saying they had been prescribed Taxotere and all of them thinking they were freaks.

-Then the invitations started to arrive to take part in podcast interviews, to write articles, national newspapers covered it and the list went on.
+Then the invitations started to arrive asking me to take part in podcast interviews, to write articles, national newspapers covered it and the list went on.
 I was once again, sucked into the world of the devil's haircut.

-Meanwhile, back at the support group new members carried on joining and of course the inevitable heartbreak when we lost members and that included Pam the lovely lady I co-founded the group with.
+Meanwhile, back at the support group, new members carried on joining and of course, the inevitable heartbreak when we lost members and that included Pam the lovely lady I co-founded the group with.

 We always had faith that one day Sanofi would have to answer for their actions.

 One morning I woke knowing it was the right time for me to leave the support group.
 I loved these ladies and our solidarity had never wavered, we had all supported each other on what's been a long and painful journey.
-I had given my all and felt I couldn't do anymore.
+I had given my all and felt I couldn't do it anymore.
 That brings us to today.

 Almost fourteen thousand women in the USA have now filed lawsuits for their life-changing disfigurement.
-It has been along time coming and I wish those brave ladies all the very best.
+It has been a long time coming and I wish those brave ladies all the very best.
 I can only imagine the courage needed to go through with this.
-They are your wives, mothers, sisters and daughter of tomorrow.
+They are your wives, mothers, sisters, and daughters of tomorrow.
 The women of tomorrow that won't be warned or told the truth about the very real possibility that this could happen to them and that there is another equally effective drug that doesn't have this problem!
-There is also a device called a cold cap or scalp cooling that can help minimise the risk of hair loss and I would love to see this used as standard practice -offered to all.
+There is also a device called a cold cap or scalp cooling that if worn during your chemo sessions, can help minimise the risk of hair loss and I would love to see this used as standard practice -offered to all.
 Women should have the right to choose.

-If you would like to contribute to helping some of our European 'Taxotears' ladies attend one of the bellwether trials, in New Orleans, to fill the public gallery with wigless heads I have set up a Go fund Me campaign, here is the link to the Go Fund Me campaign.
+If you would like to contribute to helping some of our European 'Taxotears' ladies attend one of the bellwether trials, in New Orleans, to fill the public gallery with wigless heads I have set up a Go Fund Me campaign, here is the link to the Go Fund Me campaign.
 Thank you.

 To watch my 30 min live video click here